rainerpm/CSAssignmentChecker/README.md

 ### Assignment Menu
 In manual mode after a student's program submission has been run and either the program was correct or the program was incorrect and the **diff window** has been closed, the Assignment Menu\
-**y/n \[i a t d g o e c s f l](r){x} h=help?**\
+**y/n \[s d r i o g e c s f l](r){x} h=help?**\
-is displayed with the following options (NOTE: do not answer y or n until you are ready for the program to proceed to the next submission)
+is displayed with the following options (NOTE: Be sure that you are done with the current assignment submission before answering y n m r as this will make program proceed to the next submission)
-* **y** judge the student's program as correct, update the program's status in /demo/scoreboard/, and then move on to the next studet's submission.
+* **y** judge the student's program as correct, update the program's status in /demo/scoreboard/, and then move on to the next student submission.
 The teacher can choose to ignore inconsequential differences in the output shown in the **diff window** and still count the program correct.
-* **n** judge the student's program as incorrect, update the program's status in /demo/scoreboard/, and then move on to the next studet's submission.
+* **n** judge the student's program as incorrect, update the program's status in /demo/scoreboard/, and then move on to the next student submission.
-* **i** show the student's program submission in the IDE.
+* **s** show the student's program submission in the IDE.
-* **a** run the program again
+* **d** run diff program again
-* **t** run diff program again
+* **r** run the program again
-* **d** show the data input file for the assignment (?.dat file in assignment folder - ? is the **assignment name**)
+* **i** show the data input file (?.dat file in assignment folder - ? is the **assignment name**) for the assignment (newline's are shown as ↵)
+* **o** print the student's output (newline's are shown as ↵)
 * **g** prompt for grade and note and write to grades.txt file in student's assignment folder
-* **o** print the student's output (newline's are shown as ↵)
 * **e** email the student with information regarding the assignment status.
 * **c** copy information about the assignment status to the Clipboard (requires Windows 10’s October 2018 Update which provided a Clipboard History enabling multiple items to be saved on the clipboard).
 This option is provided, since emailing directly from the program may not be allowed by the school network.
-* **s** save the student's program submission and removes it from the class period directory (enabling the program to process the next submission).
+* **m** move the student's program submission to the 00SAVE directory and then move on to the next student submission.
-* **f** print a list of the files that are in the student's assignment directory.
+* **f** print a list of the files in the student's assignment directory.
 * **l** print the last 20 lines of the global log file (logGlobal.txt).
 Choosing l again shows the previous 20 lines.
 * **ls** print the last 20 lines of the student's log file (log.txt).
 Choosing ls again shows the previous 20 lines.
 * **r** prompt user to either rename or remove the submission from the class period directory.
 If renamed, program will rename submission and then process the renamed submission.
-If removed, the submission is removed and the program proceeds to the next submission.
+If removed, the submission is removed and then move on to the next student submission.
 * **x** exit the program.
 * **h** open web browser showing this page